danielhgasparin/nodejs-static-server/README.md

 # nodejs-static-server
-A sample static site being hosted by Node.js
+A sample static site being hosted on Node.js